flightlevelchange/hints/plugin/README.md

-# FLChints plugin for X-Plane 12
+# FLC Hints plugin for X-Plane 12

-FLChints is a plugin for X-Plane 12 that displays a set of hint images for the current aircraft.
+FLC Hints is a plugin for X-Plane 12 that displays a set of hint images for the current aircraft.
 Typically this is used for checklists.

 ## Installation

-FLCHints is installed into the `plugins` directory of your X-Plane 12 installation.
+FLC Hints is installed into the `plugins` directory of your X-Plane 12 installation.
 This directory is within the `Resources` directory:

 ```